webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 - Pattern:
     - Large object is uploaded to S3
     - Metadata is stored in DynamoDB
-    - Reader clients reads the metadata which contains the object path and reads the object from the optianed path
+    - Reader clients reads the metadata which contains the object path and reads the object from the path
 - Index objects in S3:
     - Write into S3 bucket -> trigger notification starts a Lambda function -> Lambda updates DynamoDB table